augustolimonti/helpDeskBackend/README.md

 2. Admin Authentication:
   - Description: Ensure that only authorized personnel can access the admin panel and make administrative changes.
   - Implementation: Implement a robust username/password authentication mechanism, possibly using Django's built-in admin authentication or integrating with frameworks like django-allauth or django-rest-auth.

+3. SSL-secured Domain:
+ - Point a legitimate domain name to the EC2 instance to ensure users don't encounter warnings or mixed content issues.
+ - By doing so, the front end will operate smoothly without hitches related to insecure content.